Unity Technologies: New platforms and expansion (2009–2019)

-Going public and further acquisitions (2020–present)
+Going public and further acquisitions (2020–2022)

 In June 2020, Unity announced that they had partnered with Apple to update the Unity Engine to run on Apple silicon-equipped Macs with the 2020.2 release, allowing game developers to update their games to support the new hardware platform.
 An Apple silicon-ported version of the Unity Editor was demoed during the WWDC 2020 Platforms State of the Union event.
 On 17 August of that year, Unity stated that it had acquired Codice Software, who make the distributed version control system Plastic SCM.
 That same year, Unity acquired Finger Food Advanced Technology Group for $46.8 million.